FACT-Finder-Web-Components/magento2-module/README.md

 - [How to configure currency?](https://docs.magento.com/m2/ce/user_guide/stores/currency-configuration.html)
 - [How to configure country?](https://docs.magento.com/m2/ce/user_guide/stores/country-options.html)

-### Activated Web Components
-Here you can decide which web components are activated.
-Only active web components can be used and displayed in the shop.

-- **Suggestions** activates loading and displaying suggestions while search terms are entered into the search bar.
-- **Filter / ASN** activates the functions to narrow down and refine search results.
-- **Paging** activates paging through the returned search results.
-- **Sorting** activates a sorting function for returned search results.
-- **Breadcrumb** activates displaying the current position during a search.
-Can be refined with the **Filter / ASN** component.
-- **Products per Page** activates an option to limit the number of displayed search results per page.
-- **Campaigns** displays your active FACT-Finder campaigns, e.g. advisor and feedback campaigns.
-- **Pushed Products** displays your pushed products campaigns.

 ### Export Settings
 This option configures the connection with the FACT-Finder system via FTP.
 Shop data can be generated and transferred to FACT-Finder using FTP.
 FACT-Finder needs to be up to date on the product data, to ensure that components like the search work as intended.